liufule12/repDNA/README.md

 ======

+**Note**: This is development version, if you want to get the stable version, please go to the [home-page](http://bioinformatics.hitsz.edu.cn/repDNA/).

 repDNA is a Python package to generate various modes of feature vectors for DNA sequences by incorporating user-defined physicochemical properties and sequence-order effects.

 This repDNA package is open source software made available under GPL license.
 Please see the LICENSE file for further details.